jertel/vuegraf/README.md

 docker run -v /home/myuser/influxdb2:/var/lib/influxdb2 -p 8086:8086 -e INFLUXD_SESSION_LENGTH=432000 --name influxdb influxdb
 ```

 Substitute an appropriate host path for the `/home/myuser/influxdb2` location above.
 Once running, access the web UI at `http://localhost:8086`.
 It will prompt you for a username, password, organization name, and bucket name.
-The rest of this document assumes you have entered the word `vuegraf` for all of these inputs.
+The rest of this document assumes you have entered the word `vuegraf` for all of these inputs, except for the password; choose your own password that meets the minimum requirements.

 Note that the default session timeout for Influx is only 60 minutes, so this command increases the login session to 300 days.